matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-07-25-day_038_bruteshark.md

 <br>

-This output the hashes into the folder kerberos/Hashes where I could later crack them offline.
+This command output the hashes into the folder kerberos/Hashes where I could later crack them offline.

 ![]()